CSjiade/Huawei_Cloud_Hackathon/README.md

 ![App Interface Diagram](https://github.com/CSjiade/Huawei_Cloud_Hackathon/blob/main/documents/list.png)

 # App Architecture <br />
 As this was a Huawei Cloud Hackathon, we were obligated to use Huawei Cloud Services when building the product.
-Following services were used to ensure scalability and latency
+Following services were used to ensure scalability and performance
 1. **Huawei Elastic Cloud Server(ECS)**
 2. **Huawei Object Storage Service(OBS)**
 3. **Elastic IP service(OBS)**